Canadian Books for a Better You

 How NOT to run like Rob Ford: Ben Kaplan's "Feet, Don't Fail Me Now"

-In his new book on how to run a marathon, running columnist and music writer Ben Kaplan literally tells you how to run like a rock star, with some surprising running tips from the likes of Carrie Underwood, Slash, Willie Nelson, and a notoriously hard-hitting Governor General's Award-winning journalist.
+In his book on how to run a marathon, running columnist and music writer Ben Kaplan literally tells you how to run like a rock star, with some surprising running tips from the likes of Carrie Underwood, Slash, Willie Nelson, and a notoriously hard-hitting Governor General's Award-winning journalist.
 And Woody Harrelson.
 And, yes, Rob Ford.

 - Rock out like Carrie Underwood.
 The country superstar's favourite running record?
 Mötley Crüe's Dr. Feelgood.
 "It's fun to rock, you know?," she tells Kaplan.
 "It makes you forget how hard you're working."

 - Run with gritted teeth like Slash.
 The legendary guitarist was, let's just say, unequivocal when Kaplan asked him about his running regime: "I hate running.
 I run.
 But I hate running...
 I just watch TV.
 I do it and get it over with.
 I hate exercise."